Salomon X Ultra 4 Mid GTX

 However, there are some inherent downsides to the light and agile feel.
 Most notably, the X Ultra 4 is noticeably thinner underfoot than the aforementioned Quest 4—and a little thinner even than my prior-generation X Ultra 3—which can lead to foot soreness when hauling a heavy pack over hard and rough surfaces.
 But to be fair, my feet were still fresh when we rolled into camp after a 10-mile day that featured early-season conditions (including numerous blowdowns) and a trail that was littered with loose rocks.
 In other words, the levels of protection and cushioning should be completely sufficient for day hiking and most backpacking trips (provided you keep your pack weight down).
 And a final nitpick is that I initially experienced a light pressure point where the tongue overlaps the collar on the inside of my right ankle.
 But by the next trip out—and about 5 miles into the test—the discomfort was gone, and it hasn’t been an issue since.

 In terms of competitors, the X Ultra 4 remains a clear front runner, undercutting similarly built models like the Asolo Falcon GV (2 lbs.
 2.6 oz.) and La Sportiva Nucleo High II GTX (2 lbs.
 1.6 oz.).
 You can go lighter with a trimmed-down design like the Vasque Breeze LT Mid GTX (1 lb.
 11 oz.), but we’ve found that boot compromises significantly on durability when subjected to serious mileage and terrain.
 Other lightweight options include Danner’s Trail 2650 Mid GTX (1 lb.
-12 oz.), Hoka One One’s Sky Toa (1 lb.
-14.2 oz.), and Salomon’s own OUTline Mid GTX (1 lb.
+12 oz.) and Salomon’s own OUTline Mid GTX (1 lb.
 13.6 oz.), but again, we think the X Ultra offers the best balance of weight, comfort, and durability among that grouping.

 Put simply, the light and nimble X Ultra line will never be confused with a burly, traditional hiking boot, and that’s held true with the latest model.
 The top of the collar sits just above the ankle—and the cutouts behind actually make it dip down—and support here was sufficient even while hauling a fairly heavy backpacking pack (around 35 lbs. with all of my testing gear).
 This means that it’s not flimsy or loose-feeling like some of the lighter-weight, trail running-inspired models like Altra’s Lone Peak Mid, but it’s noticeably less stiff and sturdy than options like Salomon’s Quest 4 or Lowa's popular Renegade.